 While we are at pains to suggest there are seemingly endless things to see and do, It’s important you also spend time doing NOTHING.
 Find a fantastic beach grab a Mai-Tai and just kick back in the sun.
 Hawaiian Life is very laid back and relaxed so it would just be missing the point to spend the whole time tearing around the island sightseeing.
 Either on the beach or lying back on your Lanai, just watching the time tick by on the island is possibly the best thing to do in the world.

 If you are looking for the ultimate Beach read our Full Oahu Beach Guide

-Let us know what your favourite things to do in Oahu are?
+Let us know what your favorite things to do in Oahu are.
 Have you done any of the Attractions or activities we listed?
 What do you think?
-Let us know or drop us a comment below if you have any questions or anything to say in general?
+Let us know or drop us a comment below if you have any questions or anything to say in general.

 2 thoughts on “Top 10 Things To Do in Oahu, Hawaii – Our guide to Oahu’s Best Sights Attractions and Activities”

 Very informative post about what to do in Oahu, Hawaii.

 Though I’ve not been to Oahu yet it’ll help me when I will visit.
 Really, I would love to surf, hike and to do many activities in Hawaii also I would love to visit Pear Harbor.

 After all, Oahu, Hawaii has many tourist attractions and has lots of entertainment facilities for Tourists.

 Oahu is very much a tourists haven, with so much to see and do, we are sure you will have a fantastic visit when you finally get there.
 Keep checking back as we are currently working hard on our Oahu Pages to provide a full guide to the island, and then other Hawaiian islands in turn.